Covid-19 Antibody Test Now Available

 Each test is CE marked and authorised for use in UKAS accredited laboratories.

-Our laboratory partners normally process and return results within 2-3 working days from receiving the test at the laboratory.
+Our laboratory partners normally process and return results within 48 hours from receiving the test at the laboratory.
 However, from time to time the laboratories may have to prioritise NHS demand.
 Qured will inform you of your results via the email provided as soon as we receive them, or any delays.
 Our results are sent from our encrypted Protonmail server, so please check your spam folder before contacting our Support team for results.

 For PCR tests only, we also offer a priority courier service.
 If you book before 6pm, the test is delivered to your home or business and collected on the following day, then returned to the laboratory by a courier service.
 Our courier service is available within M25, and costs an additional £29.
 You need to select this option when placing the order online.